MiCurry/ModEM-Examples/CSEM/README.md

 ### EM1D Configuration

+> **NOTE:** The EM1D code that CSEM version of ModEM uses in the CSEM version of
+> the ModEM CSEM branch is currently not able to be included in an open source
+> release.
+>
+> Work is being done to replace properitary code with open source code so the EM1D
+> version can be released.
+Tenetaivley we hope to have this version avaliable by
+> the end of summer 2025.

 In order to run the EM1D version of ModEM, you will need to include the location of the [FFTW library][fftw] installation.
 To do so you can pass the installation in the `FFTW` environment variable: